golang-templates/seed/README.md

 ### Why GitHub Actions, not any other CI server

 GitHub Actions is out-of-the-box if you are already using GitHub.
-[Here](https://github.com/mvdan/github-actions-golang) you can learn how to use it for Go.
+[GitHub Actions for Go guide](https://github.com/mvdan/github-actions-golang) explains how to use it for Go.

 However, changing to any other CI server should be very simple, because this repository has build logic and tooling installation in [Makefile](Makefile).